fuyuncat/rquery/README.md

          - set <field datatype [date format],...> : Set field data type.
 Supported data types: LONG, INTEGER, DOUBLE, STRING, DATE.<br />
          - filter <filter conditions> : Filter the parsed records<br />
          - select <field or expression,...> : Fields or expressions to be selected<br />
+         - meanwhile <actions when searching data> -- Provide actions to be done while doing searching.
+The result set can be used for two or more files JOIN or IN query.<br />
          - group <field or expression,...> : Fields or expressions to be groupd for aggregation selections<br />
          - sort <field or expression [asc|desc],...> : Sorting keys to decide order of the output records<br />
          - limt <n | bottomN,topN> : Limited number records to be printed<br />